FtuoilXelrash/The-Deep/README.md

 # Features include:

-* Automaticly turn-in gold trophies to The Deep
+* Automaticly turn-in Gold Trophies to The Deep on Vissidal Island
 *
 *